touilleMan/godot-python/README.rst

 Create the virtual env
 ----------------------

-Godot-Python build system is heavily based on Python (mainly scons, cython and jinja2).
+Godot-Python build system is heavily based on Python (mainly Scons, Cython and Jinja2).
 Hence we have to create a Python virtual env to install all those dependencies without clashing with your global Python configuration.